-Detailed measurements of erosion and sediment discharge in the drainage basin of Lone Tree Creek, a $1.74\text{-km}^2$ drainage 14 km northwest of San Francisco, showed that landslides in colluvium-filled swales are the most important erosional agent and account for most of the sediment yield from the drainage basin.
+Detailed measurements of erosion and sediment discharge in the drainage basin of Lone Tree Creek, a 1.74-km drainage 14 km northwest of San Francisco, showed that landslides in colluvium-filled swales are the most important erosional agent and account for most of the sediment yield from the drainage basin.
 The bare scars act as loci for sheetwash and gully development; they refill by backwearing of slide scarps and by soil creep.
-During the study period, only 53 percent (2068 $t/km^2$ ) of all sediment mobilized was discharged from the basin; the remainder was stored in slide scars, on foot slopes, and in gully and channel banks and beds.
-Sediment is removed from storage by storms with recurrence intervals greater than 10 years.
-Comparison of current rates of landsliding and scar filling suggests that colluvium is currently being stripped and that the rate of sliding has increased approximately tenfold in the last 100 years.
+During the study period, only 53 percent (2068 t/km) of all sediment mobilized was discharged from the basin; the remainder was stored in slide scars, on foot slopes, and in gully and channel banks and beds.
+Sediment rates of landsliding and scar filling suggests that colluvium is currently being stripped and that the rate of sliding has increased approximately tenfold in the last 100 years.